-American cuisine is as profound as veganism in Sydney.
-Thankfully, the serving sizes are a little more reasonable.
-Sometimes all we need is a good old classic burger to satisfy our gurgling stomachs or the waft of a smokey barbecue steakhouse to perk our senses.
+And, there’s no denying, that sometimes all we need is a good old classic burger to satisfy our gurgling stomachs or the waft of a smokey barbecue steakhouse to perk our senses.
 If that’s you, then you’ve come to the right place.

 Surly's American Tavern